SaraAhmed7/Data-Analysis-Portfolio/Excel/Sales-Dashboard-Excel-Project/README.md

 # 📊 Excel Sales Dashboard Project

 This is an interactive sales dashboard project built using **Microsoft Excel**.
-It includes data modeling, pivot tables, charts, slicers, and KPI summaries to analyze order details by product, sales rep, customer country, and order date.
+It includes data modeling, pivot tables, charts and slicers.

 ## 📌 Project Objective